geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 For each GeoServer release we spend six month "prerelease" in a development cycle on the master branch, followed by six months as the stable release, followed by six months as the maintenance release.

+..note:: The former beta release has been replaced with an earlier release candidate.
+There is no longer a "feature freeze" on master after this release.
+Instead, the new branch is created at this time, freeing up master for new features.

 **Prerelease**

   * Month -6: master open for development
-  * Month -1: month:  beta release is made  (starting a feature freeze)
+  * Month -1: month:  release candidate is made on new branch
-  * Month 1: (start of month): release candidate is made on new branch (ending the feature freeze)
+  * Month 1: (start of month): second release candidate is made, if there are sufficient changes to warrant it.

 **Release**

-  * Month 1: initial stable release (aim for two weeks after the release candidate)
+  * Month 1: initial stable release (aim for one month after the first release candidate)
   * Month 3: stable release
   * Month 5: stable release
   * Month 7: maintenance release